-For those of us who want a house with character and that has more of a homely and ‘lived in’ feel to it, then it’s generally assumed that a house with previous tenants is better option.
+According to property valuation Brisbane experts – for those of us who want a house with character and that has more of a homely and ‘lived in’ feel to it, then it’s generally assumed that a house with previous tenants is better option.
 One of the main things people like about these properties is the chance to speak to the previous owners to find out the ins and outs of living there.
 What are the neighbours like?
 Have there been any structural problems with the house?
 Is it expensive to keep?
 What’s the area like?

 As well as these practicalities, there are a number of design factors that make some of us more of a fan of older properties.
 Homes dating back beyond a hundred years in particular can have some really stunning features.
 These can include: